Selwyn Cushing

-Sir Selwyn John Cushing (born 1 September 1936) is a New Zealand accountant and businessman.
+Sir Selwyn John Cushing (1 September 1936 – 10 February 2026) was a New Zealand accountant and businessman.

-Early life and family
+Background

 Cushing was born in Hastings on 1 September 1936, the only child of a manager at the Whakatu freezing works.
 He was educated at Hastings Boys' High School.
 In 1964, he married Kaye Dorothy Anderson, and the couple went on to have two children.
 His wife died in 1986.

-Cushing represented Hawke's Bay in cricket, and is also an accomplished violinist.
+He represented Hawke's Bay in cricket, and was also an accomplished violinist.

+Cushing died at his home in Hastings, on 10 February 2026, at the age of 89.

 Career

 Cushing qualified as a chartered accountant, and became involved in corporate governance as a director and chair of some of New Zealand's largest and most well-known public companies and state-owned enterprises.
 Such companies included Brierley Investments, Air New Zealand, Carter Holt Harvey, Mount Cook Group, Electricity Corporation of New Zealand, the New Zealand Symphony Orchestra, and Skellerup.
 He stepped down from the board of the latter company in 2017.

 In 2018, the Cushing family was estimated to be worth $235 million.